-Knowing how to jack up a car and change tyres safely is a basic skill that every driver must possess.
+Knowing how to jack up a car and change tyres safely is an essential skill that every driver must possess.
 No one ever wants to get stuck in the middle of nowhere with a flat tyre and without expert help nearby.
 It is a situation that every driver must be prepared to face at some point.
-With the right tools and correct information, changing a tyre can be a fairly simple task.
-Here is a guide for changing your car tyres safely.
+With the right tools and correct information, changing a tyre can be a reasonably simple task.
+Here is a guide to fit your spare tyre safely.

 To change your tyre safely, you need the right tools.
 You should have a jack kit specifically designed for your car by its manufacturer.
 If you don’t, you can purchase one from wrecking yards for about fifty dollars.
 Jack kits usually consist of the following tools: